Learning disturbance models for offset-free reference tracking: Offset-free EKF-based Nonlinear MPC

-Then, $d_x \in \R$ is added to \eqref{eq:VanderPol_cont} and included in its numerical integration.
-The idea of this disturbance model is to guarantee the existence of a value of $\theta$ such that the prediction model \eqref{eq:model:dxdy} perfectly captures the real system dynamics \eqref{eq:VanderPol_cont}. \item \textit{Feedforward neural network} (FNN).
-We take $h_x$ as a FNN with input $(x, u) \in \R^{\nx \times \nu}$, output $d_x \in \R^\nx$, two hidden layers with $6$ neurons each, sigmoid activation function for the hidden layers, and linear activation function for the output layer.
+The idea of this disturbance model is to guarantee the existence of a value of $\theta$ such that the prediction model \eqref{eq:model:dxdy} perfectly captures the real system dynamics \eqref{eq:VanderPol_cont}.
+Therefore, this disturbance model guarantees the satisfaction of Assumption~\ref{ass:perfect-modeling}.
+We include it to show how offset-free tracking may be achieved by a suitable selection of the disturbance model using the EKF and NMPC framework, although in a real setting the availability of such a disturbance model is unlikely. \item \textit{Feedforward Neural Network} (FNN).
+We take $h_x$ as a FNN with input $(x, u) \in \R^{\nx + \nu}$, output $d_x \in \R^\nx$, two hidden layers with $6$ neurons each, sigmoid activation function for the hidden layers, and linear activation function for the output layer.
 We also take $h_y$ as a similar FNN, but with input $x \in \R^\nx$, output $d_y \in \R^\ny$ and a single hidden layer with $4$ neurons.
 The parameters of the two FNNs, i.e., the weights and bias terms of the layers, are stacked in vectors $\theta_x$ and $\theta_y$, such that $\theta = (\theta_x, \theta_y)$.
 We initialize $\theta_x$ and $\theta_y$ using the Xavier initialization procedure \cite{Xavier2010} with zero bias terms.
-Inspired by \cite{bemporad_TAC_2023}, this disturbance model is essentially a recurrent neural network (RNN) that is trained online using the EKF to capture the discrepancy between the dynamics of the prediction model and the real system. \end{enumerate}
+Inspired by \cite{bemporad_TAC_2023}, this disturbance model is essentially a recurrent neural network (RNN) that is trained online using the EKF to capture the discrepancy between the dynamics of the prediction model and the real system.
+We include this disturbance model to show the good tracking performance that can be obtained by using a FNN, which is a reasonable choice in a practical setting where there is limited information about the real system dynamics. \end{enumerate}